 In the field of forensic chemistry, the main purpose of an analysis is the identification of the substance in question.
 For this reason, each active ingredient of a mixture must be isolated from other sample constituents.
 There are different ways to achieve this, one of the simplest being by use of the varying solubility properties of chemical compounds.
 Solubility is the capacity of two or more substances to form spontaneously, without chemical reaction, a homogeneous molecular (or colloidal) dispersion.
 More specifically, the solubility of a solid in a liquid refers to the concentration that is reached when a fixed amount of liquid has dissolved the entire solid it can hold at equilibrium (at a specific temperature).
 The solubility of solids in liquids range from very low to very high values.
-Because of this range of solubility of even the most soluble solid, while even the least soluble would yield a few dissolved crystals per liter of solution.
+Because of this range of solubilities, the word "soluble" does not have a precise meaning.
+There is usually an upper limit to the solubility of even the most soluble solid, while even the least soluble would yield a few dissolved crystals per liter of solution.
 Table 1 below lists descriptive terms for varying degrees of solubility with corresponding (but indefinite) solubility ranges.